RSU vs ESOP Taxation - What are they? How are they taxed?

 So, on 1st January 2027, you will have the option to purchase 400 stocks of the company for ₹300 each.

 If the stock price has increased to ₹700 on 1st January 2027, then you can exercise the option made available to you and purchase 400 stocks for ₹300 each, thus making a profit of ₹400 on each stock.
 In total, you’ll make a profit of ₹1,60,000 just by exercising your option to purchase at the vesting price.
 In this case, since you have held shares for over 24 months, they will be treated as capital gains for the purposes of taxation.
-So, if the company is listed on the stock exchange, the taxation rate would be 10% and if the company is no listed on the stock exchange, the taxation rate would be 20%.
+So, if the company is listed on the stock exchange, the taxation rate would be 10% and if the company is not listed on the stock exchange, the taxation rate would be 20%.

 Now, if the value of the stock instead reduces from ₹300 to ₹200 by 1st January 2027, you do not necessarily have to exercise your option to purchase stock for ₹300 per stock as doing so will result in a loss.
 Instead, you can wait for the prices to rise again and then exercise your option to purchase for a potential profit.